brodeynewman/summary.ai/README.md

 ## Tradeoffs

 1. I decided to use Redis for caching since Rails has cache support nicely built in.
 Just needed a small redis instance and I was good to go.
+I ended up deploying a small instance on Runway.

-2. I did this for ease since this project is a simple POC.
+2. I used Redis for ease since this project is a simple POC.
 I would consider using a relational database to store embeds, questions, etc if this was beyond a proof project.

 3. There is no auth, TLS on the nginx (frontend).
 The API has a TLS cert that is provided by Paperspace.
 Once again, I did this for sake of brevity.
 In a real world

 4. Caching has basically useless in this scenario.
 I'm just proving a point that *some* persistence can be used with OpenAI.

+5. I attempted to use Resembles API for voice, but it was giving me trouble.
+It's also incredibly slow.
+You can see comments in the questions controller about that.

 ## Deployment